odkr/pandoc-zotxt.lua/README.md

 You use `pandoc-zotxt.lua` **at your own risk**.
 You have been warned.

+`pandoc-zotxt.lua` should run under any POSIX-compliant operating system (e.g., macOS, FreeBSD, OpenBSD, NetBSD, Linux) and under Windows.
+It has *not* been tested under Windows, however.
+Also, if you're using an old version of Windows *and* have more than 26 drives, `pandoc-zotxt.lua` won't recognise absolute paths on drives with symbols beyond 'Z'.

-You need [Pandoc](https://www.pandoc.org/) 2.0 or later.
+You also need [Pandoc](https://www.pandoc.org/) 2.0 or later.
 If you are using an older version of Pandoc, try [pandoc-zotxt](https://github.com/egh/zotxt), which works with Pandoc 1.12 or later (but also requires [Python](https://www.python.org/) 2.7).